ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_2/Intro_Phylogenetics.md

 Once we quit RevBayes, we can visualize the output: the phylogeny and the clade statistical support (the *nodal posterior probabilities*), using the software *FigTree*, which you have used in previous classes.
 Open the file `bufo.trees` using FigTree and check clade support by clicking on *node labels: posterior* on the left pane.

-## Evaluating stationarity and mixing of the parameters
+## Evaluating stationarity and mixing of parameters

 We can also evaluate how well our MCMC analysis approximated the posterior distribution of each parameter in the model by using the software *Tracer*, which you know from previous classes.
 Open *Tracer* and read the output file `bufo.log`.
 Check the shape of the posterior distributions, the ESS values (should be > 200), and search for potential correlations between parameters.